Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 # Simple metrics

-Metrics play a pivotal role in experiment analysis within Eppo, offering quantitative measures to assess the performance of various variations in an A/B test.
+Metrics play a pivotal role in experiment analysis within Eppo, offering quantitative measures to assess the performance of various variations in an experiment.
 In this page, we'll delve into simple metrics, which aggregate data over specific entities.
 Simple metrics are highly configurable and support a wide variety of use cases.

 ## Anatomy of a simple metric